xentek/t_bird/README.md

     ->(img) { img.resize '500x300' }
   end

-  # custom thumbnail size, allowing your to ignore TBird::Configuration.thumbnail_size
+  # custom thumbnail size, allowing your to ignore
+  # the value of TBird::Configuration.thumbnail_size
   # on an uploader by uploader basis
   version :thumbnail do
     ->(img) { img.thumbnail 200 }
   end

   # want MOAR power?
-  # use process, which gets you inside a MiniMagick::Image#combine_options block
+  # use process, which gets you inside a
+  # MiniMagick::Image#combine_options block
   version :complex do
     lambda do |img|
       img.process do |magick|